Lezurex/AutomowerPanel/README.md

 The website is using [Bootstrap](https://getbootstrap.com/) and [jQuery](https://jquery.com).

 # License
-This project is licensed under the GNU GPU v3 and may be used accordingly.
+This project is licensed under the GNU GPL v3 and may be used accordingly.
 Further information can be found [here](https://github.com/Lezurex/AutomowerPanel/blob/main/LICENSE).

 The logo is from [Freepik](https://www.flaticon.com/de/autoren/freepik).